Residential Garage Door Maintenance Guide for Homeowners

 How often should I replace the weatherstripping on my garage door?

-Weatherstripping needs changing if it’s damaged.
-It helps keep your garage sealed and can last two to three years.
+Change the weatherstripping if it’s damaged.
+It keeps your garage sealed and can last two to three years.

 What should I do if my garage door is making loud noises?

-If your garage door is noisy, start by checking the rollers and lubricating parts.
+If your garage door is noisy, first check the rollers and lubricate parts.
 Tighten any loose screws.
-If that doesn’t help, call a pro.
+If it’s not better, call a pro.

 How can I ensure the safety of my garage door?

 To keep your garage door safe, test the sensors often.
-Make sure the area is clear of obstacles and teach your family about garage door safety.
+Make sure the area is clear of obstacles.
+Teach your family about garage door safety.

 When should I consider replacing my garage door?